qualisys/Real-Time-Protocol-Documentation/client/index.md

 Float32  | Z    | Z coordinate of the marker.

 ##### 3D with residuals component (OSC)
 Each marker is sent in a separate OSC message.

-The OSC address of this message is `/qtm/3d/` with the name of the marker in the end of the address string.
+OSC address: `/qtm/3d_res/`	The marker name is appended to the end of the address string.
-Example: `/qtm/3d/marker1`.
+Example: `/qtm/3d_res/marker1`.

 OSC type | Name     | Description
 ---------|----------|------------